-I Simulated 30 Jazz Bass Pickups So I Wouldn't Have to Buy Them All
+I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

-Frequency response of 30 Jazz Bass pickups overlaid, colored by architecture: single-coil (red/orange), split-coil (cyan/green), stacked humbucker (purple)
+Frequency response of 29 Jazz Bass pickups overlaid, colored by architecture: single-coil (red/orange), split-coil (cyan/green), stacked humbucker (purple)

 Pickups cost €80-150 each.
 You need two.
 You can’t return them soldered.
 So I built a simulator: Python, measured pickup data, the actual circuit the signal passes through.
-Thirty pickups on the same axes.
+Twenty-nine pickups on the same axes.
 No vibes, no forum opinions.
 Just math.

 Reading the curves